clockworklabs/spacetime-docs/docs/index.md

 ### Client
 A **client** is an application that connects to a [module](#module).
 A client logs in using an [identity](#identity) and receives an [address](#address) to identify the connection.
 After that, it can call [reducers](#reducer) and query public [tables](#table).

 Clients are written using the [client-side SDKs](#client-side-sdks).
-These are regular software libraries.
-Unlike the [server-side libraries](#server-side-libraries), they don't require the use of any special build tools.
+The `spacetime` CLI tool allows automatically generating code that works with the client-side SDKs to talk to a particular module.

+Clients are regular software applications that module developers can choose how to deploy (through Steam, app stores, package managers, or any other software deployment method, depending on the needs of the application.)

 ### Identity